brokenhandsio/VaporSecurityHeaders/README.md

 If you are running Vapor on it's own (i.e. not as a CGI application or behind and reverse proxy) then you do not need to do anything more to get it running!

-## Nginx and Apache
+## Nginx, Apache and 3rd Party Services

 Both web servers should pass on the response headers from Vapor without issue when running as a reverse proxy.
+Some servers and providers (such as Heroku) will inject their own headers or block certain headers (such as HSTS to stop you locking out their whole site).
+You will need to check with your provider to see what is enabled and allowed.

 # Security Header Information